First law of thermodynamics: Conceptually revised statement, according to the mechanical approach

-For a closed system, in any arbitrary process of interest that takes it from an initial to a final state of internal thermodynamic equilibrium, the change of internal energy is the same as that for a reference adiabatic work process that links those two states.
-This is so regardless of the path of the process of interest, and regardless of whether it is an adiabatic or a non-adiabatic process.
-The reference adiabatic work process may be chosen arbitrarily from amongst the class of all such processes.

 This statement is much less close to the empirical basis than are the original statements, but is often regarded as conceptually parsimonious in that it rests only on the concepts of adiabatic work and of non-adiabatic processes, not on the concepts of transfer of energy as heat and of empirical temperature that are presupposed by the original statements.
 Largely through the influence of Max Born, it is often regarded as theoretically preferable because of this conceptual parsimony.
 Born particularly observes that the revised approach avoids thinking in terms of what he calls the "imported engineering" concept of heat engines.

 Basing his thinking on the mechanical approach, Born in 1921, and again in 1949, proposed to revise the definition of heat.
 In particular, he referred to the work of Constantin Carathéodory, who had in 1909 stated the first law without defining quantity of heat.
 Born's definition was specifically for transfers of energy without transfer of matter, and it has been widely followed in textbooks (examples:).
 Born observes that a transfer of matter between two systems is accompanied by a transfer of internal energy that cannot be resolved into heat and work components.
 There can be pathways to other systems, spatially separate from that of the matter transfer, that allow heat and work transfer independent of and simultaneous with the matter transfer.
 Energy is conserved in such transfers.